-The Board of Trustees (the "Board") has overall management responsibility for the Funds.
+The Board of Trustees (the "Board") has overall management responsibility for the Funds, each series of Highland Funds II, Highland Global Allocation Fund and Highland Income Fund.
 See "Management of the Trust" in the SAI for the names of and other information about the Trustees and officers of the Funds.
-The Board also has overall management responsibility for funds advised by NexPoint Advisors, L.P., including NexPoint Credit Strategies Fund, NexPoint Capital, Inc. (a closed-end management investment company that has elected to be treated as a business development company under the 1940 Act) and NexPoint Real Estate Strategies Fund (a closed-end management investment company that operates as an interval fund).
+The Board also has overall management responsibility for funds advised by NexPoint Advisors, L.P., including NexPoint Strategic Opportunities Fund; NexPoint Capital, Inc. (a closed-end management investment company that has elected to be treated as a business development company under the 1940 Act); and the following closed-end funds that operate as interval funds: NexPoint Real Estate Strategies Fund, NexPoint Healthcare Opportunities Fund and NexPoint Latin American Opportunities Fund.
 NexPoint Advisors, L.P. is an affiliate of Highland Capital Management Fund Advisors, L.P.

-Highland Capital Management Fund Advisors, L.P. ("HCMFA" or the "Adviser") (formerly, Pyxis Capital, L.P.) serves as investment adviser to each Fund.
-The address of the Adviser is 200 Crescent Court, Suite 700, Dallas, Texas 75201.
+Highland Capital Management Fund Advisors, L.P. ("HCMFA" or the "Adviser") serves as investment adviser to each Fund.
+The address of the Adviser is 300 Crescent Court, Suite 700, Dallas, Texas 75201.
 Organized in February 2009, HCMFA is registered as an investment adviser under the Investment Advisers Act of 1940, as amended.

-As of June 30, 2017, HCMFA had approximately \$3.2 billion in assets under management.
-HCMFA is also the Funds' administrator.
+As of June 30, 2019, HCMFA had approximately \$2.9 billion in assets under management.
+HCMFA is also the administrator to certain of the Funds.
+Please see "Administrator/ Sub-Administrator" below.
 HCMFA is owned by Highland Capital Management Services, Inc., a Delaware corporation ("HCM Services") and its general partner, Strand Advisors XVI, Inc., of which James Dondero is the sole stockholder.
 HCM Services is controlled by Mr. Dondero and Mr. Mark Okada by virtue of their respective share ownership.